JaimeStark/DeckEndlessNPCs/README.md

 Place the folder containing the digital copy of the Deck of Endless NPCs in JPEG format (.jpg), as downloaded from Paizo, in the same folder as the decknpc.py file.
-In the decknpc.py file, edit PATH to establish the path or name of the folder with the JPEG images.
 By default, this folder is named "**PathfinderDeckOfEndlessNPCsDownload-JPGs**."
+If your folder has a different name or path, add as argument to script execution.

 ## Usage
-`python3 decknpc.py`
+`python3 decknpc.py [CARD JPG FOLDER]`